The Shubert Foundation Inc

 Success Rates

-Based on 2024 data:
+Based on recent data:

-- Total grants awarded: 653 organizations
+- Total grants awarded: 653 organisations

-- Theatre grants: 484 organizations
+- Theatre grants: 484 organisations

-- Dance grants: 115 organizations
+- Dance grants: 115 organisations

 Specific application-to-award ratios are not publicly disclosed.
-However, the foundation has revised requirements in recent years to increase access for organizations with smaller budgets and is unique in opening its doors to all eligible applicants without requiring an invitation.
+However, the foundation has revised requirements in recent years to increase access for organisations with smaller budgets and is unique in opening its doors to all eligible applicants without requiring an invitation.

 Reapplication Policy